These are the steps you’ll need to take to migrate your WordPress website to Kinsta using Migrate Guru:

 This guide is provided to help you perform your own migration.
 However, please note that Migrate Guru may not be fully compatible with some WordPress sites.
 Our support team is always happy to help with basic migration questions, but cannot assist with failed migrations after the fact, as this falls outside of the scope of our support.

-Except for the Starter plan, all of our plans include one or more free migrations.
+All of our plans include one or more free migrations.
 If you’re at all worried about the integrity of your data, we highly recommend using our professional migration team.
-Single migrations can be purchased for a one-time fee of $100 and we also offer bulk migration pricing.
+Additional migrations can be purchased for a one-time fee of $100 and we also offer bulk migration pricing.

 Add a Site in MyKinsta